Drekkg/bug-alert-frontend66/README.md

 ever be fixed.
 Add "@babel/plugin-proposal-private-property-in-object" to your devDependencies to work around this error.
 This will make this message go away.

+After trying to resolve this warning I completely broke my application.
+Turns out to be an issue with Create React App.

 ## Technologies used